finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Group cards in the Deck Editor with a number instead of stacking them
 - Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
 - Edit Deck List in the Deck Save Menu
-- Tap to zoom on card property text in Deck Editor Card Viewer
-- On selected card in Deck Editor and Cards Explorer, focus view on that card
-- Remove focus on add card and selectEditorLeft/Right, instead do select on add by drop
 - Press and hold on Popups/Card Viewer to copy text

 ## Icebox